hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

 ### More on `make()`

 The above exercise uses two commands to create a new TextEdit document containing the text "Hello World".
 It is also possible to perform both operations using the `make()` command alone by passing the value for the new document's `text` property via the `make()` command's optional `withProperties:` parameter:

+[TO DO: Rephrase and insert in this section: "because `document` objects are elements of the root `application` class, applications such as TextEdit can usually infer the location at which the new `document` object should appear.
+At other times, you need to supply an `at` parameter that indicates the desired location."]

     textedit.make(new: TED.document, withProperties=[TED.text: "Hello World"])
     // TextEdit().documents[1]